 Brain impulses are now sufficiently developed that facial expressions such as squinting, frowning, grasping and grimacing are all occurring.
 The palate and roof of the mouth are also continuing to form.
 In addition to this, limb movements are becoming more fluid and less ‘jerky’.

 Your uterus is continuing to grow and is now about the size of a grapefruit.
-It may be pressing on your bladder, making is necessary to you to urinate more frequently.
+It may be pressing on your bladder, making is necessary to you to go to the toilet more frequently.
 If this is the case, you should ensure that you don’t cut down on your fluid intake to attempt to combat this.
 It is important for both you and your baby that you remain well hydrated during your pregnancy.
 You may be experiencing an aching sensation in your lower abdomen.
 This is caused by the muscles and ligaments in your abdomen being stretched by the weight of your expanding uterus and – although it may feel a little uncomfortable – is completely normal.
-If you feel that you are experiencing any unusual abdominal pain, you should consult your midwife or Doctor.
+If you feel that you are experiencing any unusual abdominal pain, you should consult your Midwife or Doctor.

 Now that you are in your second trimester, and your body is finishing the development of the placenta, you may find that your energy levels are returning to normal.
 Many women also see an end to, or decrease in, nausea and vomiting during the second trimester and you may also be experiencing less tenderness in your breasts (although they will be continuing to grow).